Human capital –

 Developing relational elegance in a company means being aware of the common work to be done, whether in management, within teams, or between departments.

-Radiance
+Radiance is meant

 Imagine if two people who radiate had the mutual intention of helping each other radiate.